teal-language/cyan/docs.md

 Mutate the given `Path` by prepending another path to it

 ### `Path:relative_to(other: Path): string`
+Expresses a path in terms of another path.
+If any relative paths are given, they are treated as though they are in the current directory

-expresses an absolute path in terms of another absolute path returns an actual path since path objects cannot contain '..'
+Returns an actual path since path objects cannot contain '..'

 for example: `path.new("/foo/bar/baz"):relative_to(path.new("/foo/bat")) == "../bar/baz"`